-After research has been conducted, the student can compose the speech.
-Let's go back to the idea of questions as the guide to the speech.
+After research has been conducted, the student can develop the composition of the speech.
+Let's go back to the idea of a message as the guide to the speech.
 Based upon the research and the student's own thoughts on the topic, the student needs to craft a thesis statement.
 The student should outline two to four major arguments to support the thesis.
-Argument's have a unique role in Informative Speaking.
-Since the speech is not persuasive the goal of the argument is not to advocate for change, instead, the goal is to inform the audience.
-Thus, arguments are used to establish the significance of the topic or to argue that the topic merits discussion.